PQALAB/ShakeReportiOS/README.md

 [![Build Status](https://travis-ci.org/jayztemplier/ShakeReport.png)](https://travis-ci.org/jayztemplier/ShakeReport.png)

-# BetaCrashReporteriOS
+# ShakeReporteriOS
-BetaCrashReporter is a small library which make easy for your testers to report bugs.
+ShakeReporter is a small library which make easy for your testers to report bugs.
 Shake the iDevice, and they will send:

 * a screenshot of the current view